-The Puget Sound King Crab is also known as the box crab, they are not very common on Vancouver Island but occasionally, one comes up in a trap.
-They are an amazing crab to see, almost looks like a monster from some horror movie, but l find them to be beautiful to look at.
+The Puget Sound King Crab is also known as the box crab, they are not very common in the Pacific Northwest but occasionally, one comes up in a trap.
+They are an amazing crab to see, almost look like a monster from some horror movie, but l find them to be beautiful to look at.

-They have four large bumps on a square bumpy box like body, short and stubby legs and are a bright reddish orange to purple color.
-Juveniles are a bright orangey red that is consistent over their whole body.
-They are also known as a box crab.
+They have four large bumps on a square bumpy box-like body, short and stubby legs, and are bright reddish-orange to purple color.
+Juveniles are a bright orangey-red that is consistent over their whole body.
+They are also known as box crabs.
 These creatures are beautiful to look at and fascinating to watch.